 You must have good fitness levels: you need to achieve 5.4 on a bleep test.
 To prepare yourself and improve your stamina you should take part in sporting activities which last 30 minutes or more and get you out of breath such as football, netball or squash.
 You can also make rapid improvements by engaging in activities which create a large aerobic demand such as jogging, cycling, swimming and towing.
-Try jogging for 20 minutes or more and as you improve try to increase the distance covered in that time.
-Alternatively jog a set distance from home and back again and try to reduce the time taken to cover the distance.
+Try jogging for 20 minutes or more and back again and try to reduce the time taken to cover the distance.
 You should exercise three times a week for 20 minutes but if you are not used to exercise you should start with gentle sessions lasting no more than 15 minutes.